STAMP-project/docs-forum/README.md

 Please comment, react or create an issue to start a discussion! :-)

-And don't forget to watch this repository to be kept updated. ;-)
+Do you want to be kept informed on STAMP ?
+Watch this repository ! ;-)